Activity feed

 There’s ‘evictionism’: https://en.wikipedia.org/wiki/Evictionism

 I like this view because it sidesteps the issue of personhood and at what point it arises.
 It says you’re free to evict anything, person or not.
-We don’t how creativity (ie the universal-explainer software mentioned in #119) works so this is handy.
+We don’t know how creativity (ie the universal-explainer software mentioned in #119) works so this is handy.

 (Amaro)